yegor256/blog/_drafts/exceptions.md

 place: Moscow, Russia
 tags: oop java
 description: |
-  Catching multiple exceptions thrown by different originator in a single "catch" block is a bad practice because it reduces the ability to provide context of the problem occured.
+  Catching multiple exceptions thrown by different originators in a single "catch" block is a bad practice because it reduces the ability to provide context of the problem that occurred.
 keywords:
   - exceptions in oop
   - try catch errors
   - java try catch
-  - groupping exceptions
+  - grouping exceptions
   - exception types
 image: /images/2022/09/elephant.jpg
 jb_picture: